Automating Pre-Commit Type Validation for Python Projects

 Parallel Execution & Cache Optimization for Large Repos

 Unoptimized type checking can stall commits for minutes.
-Leverage native caching and AST reuse to reduce execution time under 10 seconds.
-Configure mypy to persist .mypy_cache outside the Git tree.
-This prevents cache invalidation on branch switches.
+Leverage native caching and AST reuse to reduce execution time.
+Configure mypy to persist .mypy_cache outside the Git tree to prevent cache invalidation on branch switches.

-Exclude heavy directories like node_modules, venv, and generated protobuf files via the exclude: regex.
-Remove --show-traceback in production hooks to minimize I/O overhead.
+Exclude heavy directories like venv, .tox, and generated protobuf files via the exclude: regex.
 Pyright’s --stats flag helps identify bottlenecks during initial tuning.

 - name: Cache mypy